Alaska Police Standards Council

 - Monitor compliance with current regulations and legislation.

 - Develop, monitor, and revise law enforcement training and training requirements.

 - Assist academies and departments with funding for academy training.

 - Fund specialized and advanced training for departments.

-- Provide pre-employment polygraph and psychological testing for smaller agencies across the state of Alaska.
+- Provide smaller agencies across Alaska with assistance in obtaining pre-employment polygraph and psychological testing for officers.

-Individuals or groups with disabilities who require specific accommodations or alternative communication formats in order to participate, should contact the Alaska Police Standards Council office at 907-465-4378 by close of business on Monday, March 20, 2017 in order to allow time for staff to make the necessary arrangements.
+Individuals or groups with disabilities who require specific accommodations or alternative communication formats in order to participate, should contact the Alaska Police Standards Council office at 907-465-4378 by close of business on Monday, November 27, 2017, to allow staff time to make the necessary arrangements.